komalharshita/coding-challenges/README.md

 # coding-challenges
-# 👩🏻‍💻 Coding Challenges by me!

 Welcome to my little empire of **coding grind + brain gains** 🌸
 This repo is where I solve challenges, practice languages, and flex my problem-solving muscle.
-From *beginner-friendly scripts* to *platform-based challenges*, it’s all here — organized, neat, and growing with me 🚀
+From *beginner-friendly scripts* to *platform-based challenges*, it’s all here!

 <div align="center">